tock/tock/doc/reference/trd-appid.md

 contain a public exponent: the Process Checker is responsible for storing the public exponent for any key it recognizes.

-The `Rsa3072KeyWithID` type has a data of length of 768 bytes.
-It contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte signature that contains a 32-bit identifier. **Exact signature algorithm/approach to be determined.**

-The `Rsa4096KeyWithID` type has a data of length of 1024 bytes.
-It contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte signature that contains a 32-bit identifier. **Exact signature algorithm/approach to be determined.**

 The `SHA256` type has a data length of 32 bytes.
 It contains a 256-bit (32 byte) SHA256 hash of the application binary.